jerryxucheng/CoWalker/README.md

 # CoWalker

-This is the repo for Cowalker, an Efficient Alias-method-based Graph Sampling and Random Walk on GPUs.
+This is the repo for Cowalker, a high-throughput GPU random walk framework tailored for concurrent random walk queries.
+CoWalker introduces a multi-level concurrent execution model and a multi-dimensional scheduler to allow concurrent random walk tasks to efficiently share GPU resources with low overhead.
+It is able to reduce stalled GPU cores by reorganizing memory access pattern, which leads to higher throughput.
 ```

 ## Dataset